ng-jayson/xmrit-hub/README.md

 Inspired by [xmrit.com](https://xmrit.com) by Commoncog, this is a self-hosted dashboard platform for Statistical Process Control (SPC) using XMR (X-bar and Moving Range) charts.
 Deploy your own instance to monitor metrics, detect process variations, and make data-driven decisions across your organization.

-> **New to XMR Charts?** See the [XMRit User Manual](https://xmrit.com/manual/) by Commoncog for concepts, detection rules, trend analysis, and best practices.
+> **New to XMR Charts?** See the [Xmrit User Manual](https://xmrit.com/manual/) by Commoncog for concepts, detection rules, trend analysis, and best practices.

 ## ✨ Features